 My motto is to keep things simple.
 That means I have one list that I send a new email to every few days.
 For the first few years, I didn’t even have separate lists (or tags as

 It’s much more effective to send less targeted emails consistently than highly targeted emails sporadically.

-Email Done Right
+Real Estate Email Ideas Done Right

 As your list grows, so too will your sales production.
 Treat your email list like gold, and it will pay you back ten times over!

-Your Real Estate Email Ideas
+Final Thoughts on Real Estate Email Ideas

 Emails are an essential part of your real estate business marketing.
 If you work to develop a comprehensive email strategy, it will boost your lead generation and get you more clients.
 With email marketing, you have the creativity to come up with whatever real estate email ideas work best for your business.

 What are some of your best real estate email ideas, practices, or scripts?
 Let me know in the comments below!